-- 1.1 Garrion People's Housing Co-operative (GPHC) as a social landlord acknowledges it legal and moral obligations in reducing the potential risks from the dangers caused by fire including injury or loss of life.
-The aim of this policy is to provide a robust fire safety framework which can be implemented to secure the safety and wellbeing of GPHC tenants, staff, visitors, and firefighters. - 1.2 The procedures are intended to facilitate the effective management of fire safety, ensuring that all reasonable steps are taken to comply with the Fire (Scotland) Act 2005, the Fire Safety (Scotland) Regulations 2006, The Housing (Scotland) Act 1987 (Tolerable Standard) (Extension of Criteria) Order 2019 and all other relevant legislation. - 1.3 GPHC is responsible for the ensuring that that all our properties meet fire safety standards. - 1.4 GPHC owns one community centre / office premise, 215 units for social housing.
-All these properties are provided as self-contained homes for individual households. - 1.5 GPHC currently does not have properties which are leased as HMOs (Houses in Multiple Occupation).
-If the Co-operative has HMO's (Houses in Multiple Occupation) in the future it must ensure that the property, fittings and furniture, including fire precautions and gas and electrical installations, are maintained throughout the period of the licence to the standard required.

-Appendix 1 provides further details on these requirements.
+- 1.1 Garrion People Housing Co-operative (GPHC) as a social landlord acknowledges it legal and moral obligations in reducing the potential risks from the dangers caused by fire including injury or loss of life.
+The aim of this policy is to provide a robust fire safety framework which can be implemented to secure the safety and wellbeing of GPHC tenants, staff, visitors, and firefighters. - 1.2 The procedures are intended to facilitate the effective management of fire safety, ensuring that all reasonable steps are taken to comply with the Fire (Scotland) Act 2005, the Fire Safety (Scotland) Regulations 2006, The Housing (Scotland) Act 1987 (Tolerable Standard) (Extension of Criteria) Order 2019 and all other relevant legislation. - 1.3 GPHC is responsible for the ensuring that that all our properties meet fire safety standards. - 1.4 GPHC owns one community centre / office premise, 252 units for social housing.
+All these properties are provided as self-contained homes for individual households. - 1.5 GPHC are lease four properties as HMOs and must ensure that the property, fittings and furniture, including fire precautions and gas and electrical installations, are maintained throughout the period of the licence to the standard required.
+Appendix 1 provide further details these requirements.